By Paul Taylor

 5% and 10%.
 Which, of course, strongly suggests that many men feel embarrassed to report the side effects (which often involve erectile dysfunction) to their doctor.

-Here’s a comprehensive list of the finasteride side effects that have been reported:
+Here’s a list of just some finasteride side effects (3) that have been reported:

 Just how serious can finasteride side effects get if hundreds of men are now filing lawsuits against the manufacturer?
 After giving its approval for Propecia to treat hair loss, it then took twenty years for the FDA to report that there could be serious side effects from finasteride!